GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 You can put your images in different sub folders.
 Each sub folder will be used as a tag name.
 Some folders names like "PNG", "SVG", etc... will be ignored (so don't change the whole structure of your assets, we'll ignore anything that does not make sense).

-Note that you can also put assets in a folder called `Unimplemented` or `TODO`, and these folders will be entirely ignored.
+Note that you can put assets in a folder called `Unimplemented`, `TODO` and `SOURCE FILE` if the packaging isn't completely done, or if you want to keep source files of the pack.
+These folders will be entirely hidden in the store but are useful for updates or edits on the pack.

-!!! tip

-        **How to submit my images when they are ready?**

-    Zip the folder containing them and send them to the GDevelop team on Github by opening an [issue here](https://github.com/4ian/GDevelop/issues/new?assignees=&labels=%F0%9F%93%A6+Asset+Store+submission&template=--asset-store-submission.md&title=).

 ## For audio